List all projects

 Without project, lists all vault projects with file counts and shortcuts.
 With project, lists files and directories (directories first, then files).
 With pattern, recursively finds all matching files.

 Projects are organized in scopes — top-level vault directories.
-By default, Hive ships with three scopes:
+By default, Hive ships with four scopes:

 ScopeDirectoryPurpose